-To validate that larval densities in the cooling water pipe are representative of densities in the intake tunnel, a paired sampling of both cooling water pipe and the intake/tailrace channel will be collected at the start of the study.
+To validate that larval densities in the service water pipe are representative of densities in the intake tunnel, a paired sampling of both service water pipe and the intake/tailrace channel will be collected at the start of the study.
 Ichthyoplankton samples will be collected in the intake/tailrace channel with weighted 60-cm diameter paired bongo nets with 0.333 mm mesh deployed from a boat.
-The bongo nets will towed in a straight line starting at the intake tailrace at mid-depth for approximately six minutes or until at least 100 cubic meters of river water is sampled.
+The bongo nets will towed in a straight line starting at the intake tailrace obliquely, from bottom to surface, for approximately six minutes or until at least 100 cubic meters of river water is sampled.
 General Oceanics flowmeters will be suspended in the center of each net to measure the volume of river water filtered during each tow.
-Once the target volume is obtained, the nets will be hauled onto the boat and the contents from one net from each tow will be rinsed down with water into the cod-end collection jars.
-The samples will be preserved with a 10% formalin solution in appropriately labeled jars and transported back to the sorting room for analysis.
-A minimum of three replicate samples will be collected at each of the two locations.
+Once the target volume is obtained, the nets will be hauled onto the boat and the contents from the nets with the highest volume from each tow will be rinsed down with water into the cod-end collection jars.
+The samples will be preserved with a 10% formalin solution in appropriately labeled jars and transported back to the sorting room, analyzed.
+A minimum of three replicate samples under three different pumping conditions (i.e., 1, 2 and 3 units pumping), ideally on different days, will be collected at each of the two locations.
+The purpose being to confirm that the Unit 2 cooling water pipe represents the tailrace tunnel water regardless of number of units pumping.

+Sampling will begin 30 minutes after pumping begins or 30 minutes after a change in pumping scenarios.
 Densities of American shad eggs and larvae in the two sets of samples will be compared.
 If differences are found, a correction coefficient for entrainment calculations will be developed.
-Alternatively existing computational fluid dynamic modeling results may be used to validate that larval densities in cooling water pipe are representative of densities in the intake tunnel.
-As part of the 2D Northfield tailrace modeling study, velocity profiles at three transects across the tailrace under 2 and 4 pump operations have been collected and may be used for sample validation analysis.